GIP Library icon

 I got it for someone for his doctorate degree project.
 So, no comment.
 Meanwhile, the person is a Doctor Of Theology now.
 Hallelujah.

-- tosimile oluwafemi (4 days ago)
+- tosimile oluwafemi (a month ago)

 About the Book